autorope/donkeycar/docs/parts/controllers.md

 1. A virtual joystick
 2. The tilt, when using a mobile device with supported accelerometer
 3. A physical joystick using the web adapter.
 Support varies per browser, OS, and joystick combination.
-4. Keyboard input via the 'wasd' keys.
+4. Keyboard input via the 'ikjl' keys.

 ## Joystic Controller